 What are the benefits of filing jointly?
 The court filing fees for individual and joint bankruptcies are the same.
 Also if you wish to hire a bankruptcy lawyer, attorney fees will typically be much lower for a joint filing than two individual bankruptcies.
 This means that filing a joint petition can save you a lot of money over filing two individual cases.

 How is my spouse affected by my bankruptcy?
 A non-filing spouse’s income and expense data will likely be taken into account in the debtor’s filing.
 In addition, the non-filing spouse’s assets and property may likewise be considered within the debtor’s bankruptcy case evaluation process.
-Also your spouses credit my be affected by your bankruptcy filing depending upon the way the debt is treated in the bankruptcy.
+Also your spouse’s credit may be affected by your bankruptcy filing depending upon the way the debt is treated in the bankruptcy.
 Using an experienced Utah bankruptcy attorney can help minimize the impact of the bankruptcy on the non-filing spouse.